khaki4/RN_TS_Seed/README.md

 Starter project made for my Novanet blog post @ http://blog.novanet.no/easy-typescript-with-react-native/

 Simple React Native starter project for TypeScript.
-Your typical Redux Counter-app, now with typing!
+Your typical Redux Navigation-app, now with typing!
 Should give you intellisense in VSCode with @types.

 Made possible by the great work of [@ds300](https://github.com/ds300) who landed a custom source extension PR in RN 0.45.
 He also made the [react-native-typescript-transformer](https://github.com/ds300/react-native-typescript-transformer) needed to transform the TypeScript for the RN packager.
 So hats off for him!